The Learning Centre:

 Have one of our financial specialists contact you to maximize your TFSA for retirement.
 Plus check out The Learning Centre to enhance your financial literacy on a wide range of other topics.

-*Based on an estimated annual rate of 5% using a compounded interest calculator.
-The rate of return is used only to illustrate the effects of the compounded growth rate, and is not intended to reflect future values, or returns.
+*Calculated using a compound interest calculator and assumes a starting TFSA balance of $0 and that the 5% annual rate of return (compounded annually) remains constant over the duration.
+The rate of return is used only to illustrate the effects of the compounded growth rate and is not intended to reflect future values, or returns.
 Commissions, trailing commissions, management fees and expenses may all be associated with mutual funds.
 Mutual funds are not guaranteed, as their values change frequently and past performance may not be repeated.
 Please read the prospectus before investing.

 The information provided is general in nature and is provided with the understanding that it may not be relied upon as, nor considered to be, the rendering of tax, legal, accounting or professional advice.
 Please ensure to consult your accountant and/or legal advisor for specific advice related to your circumstances.
 Educators Financial Group will not be held responsible or liable for any losses, costs, damages or expenses incurred by reason of reliance as a result of the aforementioned information.
 The information presented was obtained from sources that are believed to be reliable.
 However, Educators Financial Group cannot guarantee their completeness or accuracy.